openstack/openstack-manuals/doc/networking-guide/source/adv-config-subnet-pools.rst

 pool then you know that all of the tenants have addresses which are *routable* and unique.
 This can be useful in the following scenarios.

 #.
-IPv6 since OpenStack Networking has no IPv6 floating ips.
+IPv6 since OpenStack Networking has no IPv6 floating IPs.
 #.
 Routing directly to a tenant network from an external network.

 How they work